totemstech/dattss/ReadMe.md

 DaTtSs helps aggregating and displaying server-side statistics in realtime to better track servers and infrastructure behaviours.
-It is inspired by the idea that "You Can't Fix what you Can' Track".
+It is inspired by the idea that "You Can't Fix what you Can't Track".

 #### Features